Skip to main content

 Why trust our experts?

 Zack Youngblood, DMD, is a dentist who strives to change the general look of dentistry.
-Before stepping foot in the clinical field, he authored multiple works that helped dental students and dentists find their unique path in dentistry.
+Before stepping into the clinical field, he authored multiple works that helped dental students and dentists find their unique path in dentistry.

 Karla Robinson, MD, is a medical editor for GoodRx.
 She is a licensed, board-certified family physician with almost 20 years of experience in health through varied clinical, administrative, and educational roles.